rozum-robotics/Rozum-Servo-Drives-API/README.md

 The `java`, `python`, and `ruby` folders are wrappers for the library in the corresponding languages.
 For details of implementation in the three languages, see the Readme files in the respective folders.

-Online ducumentation on the user API is available at: https://rozum.com/support/docs/servo-api
+Online documentation on the user API is available at: https://rozum.com/support/docs/servo-api

 Also, you can download offline PDF documentation at: